mselayan/mselayan.github.io/teaching.md

 ### **Courses TA'ed**

 #### **CIVE 202 - Civil Engineering Analysis II**
-- A **project-based course** focused on developing **computational and programming skills** for civil engineers.
+- A project-based course focused on developing computational and programming skills for civil engineers.
-- Assisted students with **Python** for solving engineering problems.
+- Assisted students with Python for solving engineering problems.
-- Provided guidance on **numerical methods, data analysis, and automation in civil engineering**.
+- Provided guidance on numerical methods, data analysis, and automation in civil engineering.

 #### **CIVE 361 - Principles of Transportation Engineering**
-- Introduction to **highway engineering, traffic operations, and planning**.
+- Introduction to highway engineering, traffic operations, and planning.
-- Assisted students in **traffic flow theory, geometric design, signal control analysis and transportation demand forecast**.
+- Assisted students in traffic flow theory, geometric design, signal control analysis and transportation demand forecast.
-- Conducted **tutorials, graded assignments, and provided feedback** on course projects.
+- Conducted tutorials, graded assignments, and provided feedback on course projects.

 ---